-defined standard (DS) benefits,
+- defined standard (DS) Medicare Part D plan benefits,

-actuarially equivalent (AE) standard benefits,
+- actuarially equivalent (AE) standard benefits,

-basic alternative (BA) benefits, and
+- basic alternative (BA) benefits, and

-enhanced alternative (EA) coverage
+- enhanced alternative (EA) coverage

-Actuarially equivalent (AE) standard benefits: has an annual deductible, the plan may substitute certain cost-sharing requirements in defined standard coverage including tiered structures tied to plan formularies or preferred pharmacies in a plan's network.
+A Medicare Part D plan that has an annual deductible, the plan may substitute certain cost-sharing requirements in defined standard coverage including tiered structures tied to plan formularies or preferred pharmacies in a plan's network.